 A 10-Day Driving Itinerary for Iceland’s Ring Road

 The beauty of Iceland’s Ring Road is that there are endless landmarks to see, and several guesthouses and small towns to spend the night in along the way.
 There are also tons of beautiful waterfalls in Iceland to explore!
 In this guide, I’ve outlined the 10-day itinerary that I took around the Ring Road.
 You can modify it as needed for your own preferences and timeline!

 Day 1: Keflavik to Reykjavik

 When you land in Iceland’s airport, you’ll actually land in Keflavik, which is about an hour outside of Reykjavík.
 Once you get your rental car, go for a dip in the Blue Lagoon (€50), which is just 20 minutes from the airport.
 Although it gets crowded, it is worth it for the relaxation and the unique milky blue water.
 If you snag the first time slot in the morning, you may even get the place to yourself for a few minutes.

 After spending the morning at the Blue Lagoon, head to Reykjavik and spend a day in the city.
-There are plenty of things to do in Reykjavik for the day: you can go for a hike nearby, take a short day trip, or simply hang around in the city for the day.
+There are plenty of things to do in Reykjavik for the day: you can go for a hike nearby, take a short day trip, or simply hang around in the city.
 There’s plenty to do inside of Reykjavík, including a visit to the Harpa concert hall, walking around the city center, or tasting a brennivinn and some pungent hákkarl at a nearby pub.
 Be sure to taste one of the best hot dogs in the world at Baejarins Beztu Pylsur hot dog stand.

 Day 2: Reykjavik to Seljalandsfoss (via Golden Circle)